doanthuan/doanthuan.github.io/projects/viettel-pay.md

 ![Image](/assets/viettelpay/model4.png)

+### Responsibilities and Contributions

+- Designed a hybrid rules + ML architecture for low-latency screening.
+- Built streaming ingestion and scoring with Kafka/Flink; served models via FastAPI in Docker.
+- Engineered time-window aggregates and behavior features for users/devices/merchants.
+- Trained and compared Random Forest, XGBoost, and LightGBM with systematic tuning.
+- Implemented SHAP-based explanations to support analyst review and decisioning.
+- Established drift monitoring, decision thresholds, and a feedback loop for continuous learning.

 ### Evaluation
 - **Model Evaluation**: Evaluate models using metrics such as precision, recall, F1-score, and AUC-ROC, focusing on minimizing false positives and maximizing fraud detection.
 - **Performance Monitoring**: Monitor model performance to detect drift and trigger retraining as necessary.